 One of the core missions of the Provost’s Office is to support Wake Forest University faculty in their research and scholarly endeavors.
 In support of this mission, a number of funding opportunities are available through the Provost’s Office.

-The Nathan and Julie Hatch Prize for Academic Excellence
+The Nathan and Julie Hatch Research Grant for Academic Excellence

-The Provost’s Office announces a faculty development award to support a week of research and writing from June 30 to July 7, 2012 at the Summer Research Institute conducted by Harris Manchester College at Oxford University.
-All room and board expenses, as well as transportation, will be covered.
-All faculty from the undergraduate college, Z. Smith Reynolds Library, the Schools of Business, Divinity, Medical and Law Schools are eligible to apply.
+The Provost’s Office announces a faculty development award to support one week of research and writing from July 1-8, 2018 at the Summer Research Institute conducted by Harris Manchester at Oxford University.
+All room and board expenses, as well as coach air fair, will be covered.
+All faculty from the Undergraduate College, Z. Smith Reynolds Library, the Schools of Business, Divinity, Medical and Law Schools are eligible to apply.
 Stephanie Koscak, Rais Rahman and Thomas Frank, the most recent past winners of the grant, would be happy to answer any questions about the program.
 Please submit a CV and a letter of intent describing the applicant’s current research project by February 23, 2018 to Kami Chavis, Associate Provost for Academic Affairs, 204 Reynolda Hall.
 A schedule and information about last year’s stay at Harris Manchester College can be found here.

 The Provost’s Fund for Academic Innovation